cbnventures/ntfy-reverse-proxy/README.md

 ```

 ## Sending Messages to the Proxy
 To route messages through the proxy back to your local ntfy servers, initiate a `POST` or `PUT` request with the specified configuration.
 Please note that sending via the `GET` method or using a JSON body is not supported.
-Here's an example using the [default settings](#configuration):
+Here's an example using the [default configuration](#configuration) shown above:

 ```http request
 POST https://abcde.ntfy.example.com